info201a-su23/project-proposal-Doryi/README.md

 > Where did you find the data?
 Please include a link to the data source

-I found the data from Kaggle.
+We found the data from Kaggle.
 The link is https://www.kaggle.com/datasets/ruchi798/movies-on-netflix-prime-video-hulu-and-disney.

 > Who collected the data?